 Open Daily in summer; weekends off-season and closed January/February.
-Hours vary according to season.
+Hours vary according to the season.

 Where can I find out about staying/camping in Olympic?

-The nightly fee for camping in one of Olympics established campgrounds ranges from $15 – $22 depending on location and season.
-For a complete list of campground fees and information visit the camping page.
+The nightly fee for camping in one of the Olympics' established campgrounds ranges from $15 - $22 depending on location and season.

 Is there a Junior Ranger Program at Olympic National Park?

 Yes, You can pick up a Junior Ranger program at any of the visitor centers within Olympic National Park.